 As someone starting an online business, don’t put all your eggs in one basket by quitting your job or whatever you’re doing to focus entirely on your small scale business.

 No. It’s not advisable.
-It’s better you start your digital business as a side gig.
-Focus on what’s already paying your bills while building up your hustle by the side.
+It’s better you start your tech business as a side gig.
+Focus on what’s already paying your bills while building up your business by the side.

 Quitting your job to start a business without a strong financial backup can be suicidal.